Oxford Empathy Programme

-The Oxford Empathetic Care Programme (OxCare) is an interdisciplinary research group that includes medical practitioners, philosophers, psychologists, and sociologists.
+The Oxford Empathy Programme (OxEmCare) is an interdisciplinary research group that includes medical practitioners, philosophers, psychologists, and sociologists.

 Promote the importance of empathy in clinical practice.

 This includes empathetic relationships between patients (and their families) and healthcare practitioners, as well as empathetic relationships between healthcare systems and patients/practitioners.

 - To develop and maintain a glossary of empathy (and related terms) definitions

 - To maintain a database of key measures of empathy

 - To identify and reduce contextual obstacles to empathy